 There are also private exchanges.
 Private exchanges are not part of the Affordable Care Act.
-They are created by private sector companies – for example, by a health insurance company or a brokerage or consulting firm.
+They are created by private sector companies, for example, by a health insurance company or a brokerage or consulting firm.
 A few private exchanges exist today, but they are becoming increasingly popular.

 Like public exchanges, private exchanges can sell to both individuals and employer groups.
 And subsidies are only available on public exchanges.

 For employers who are trying to keep the cost of offering health benefits manageable, private exchanges offer an interesting solution.
 Employers can give their employees a set amount of money and then direct them to a private exchange.
 There, they can shop for a health plan and other benefits, like dental, based on what the employer has selected as options.